 Certain cytoplasmic organelles, such as the plastids and mitochondria, contain DNA.
 This has been exploited in the hybridization of corn and rice whereby male sterile lines are used.
 This technique has reduced the cost of detasseling, the manual removal of corn tassel, and emasculation, the removal of the immature anther from a bud or flower.

 But there are cases also in which the gene or genotype is modified in nature leading to the formation of a new character.
-This is called mutation, as exemplified by the appearance of white variegation or albinism, the absence of pigmentation, in several plants for example in the snake plant (Sansevieria trifasciata).
+This is called a mutation, as exemplified by the appearance of white variegation or albinism, the absence of pigmentation, in several plants for example in the snake plant (Sansevieria trifasciata).
 Mutation can be induced, a phenomenon that has been exploited in the production of new cultivars through irradiation or mutation breeding.

 The hurdling of the complexities in the control of plant expression by genetic factors at the chemical and molecular level has also paved the way for accelerated advances in the field of genetic engineering.
-Through the recombinant DNA technology, genes can now be transferred from one organism to another.
+Through recombinant DNA technology, genes can now be transferred from one organism to another.

 However, recent reports revealed the possibility of producing genetically edited organisms (GEOs).
 This technique of genome editing offers wide possibilities in the development of improved cultivars without introducing foreign genes as in transgenic crops or genetically modified organisms or GMOs.